A road bike groupset is the collection of components that make you stop and go — in other words, the drivetrain, shifters and brakes.

-In the past, cable-operated, caliper rim brakes were the only type of stoppers used on road bikes.
+In the past, cable-operated, caliper rim brakes were the only type used on road bikes.
 But recent years have seen road bike braking options expand to take in direct-mount rim calipers, hydraulic rim calipers, cable-operated disc brakes and hydraulic disc brakes.

 DIscs provide superior braking in wet conditions for only a marginal weight penalty, and are fast winning fans.

 Which type of brake is best for you is dependent on a number of factors.
 To learn more about road disc brakes, check out our explainer.

 As of March 2018, Shimano has rim caliper brakes, hydraulic disc brakes and mechanical disc brakes available for road cyclists, at various groupset levels.
 It speaks volumes that the company's latest race-focussed Dura-Ace groupset gets hydraulic disc brakes, as does the new Ultegra R8000 — Shimano clearly sees these as the future.

 SRAM currently has both mechanical and hydraulic rim brakes, plus hydraulic and mechanical disc brakes.
 Some models are offered via its sister brand Avid.